← writing

 stripping the mechanism words

-in 1619, a twenty-three-year-old soldier locked himself in a stove-heated room in germany and tried to take apart everything he knew. descartes had studied optics, geometry, the mechanics of falling bodies — and could no longer tell which parts of what he knew were real and which were just familiar. so he cut. senses, memory, the external world — removable until proven otherwise. he kept going until he hit the atom that wouldn't split: the bare act of thinking itself.
+in 1619, a twenty-three-year-old soldier locked himself in a stove-heated room in germany and tried to take apart everything he knew. descartes had been filling notebooks with geometry and the mechanics of falling bodies, and could no longer tell which parts of what he knew were real and which were just familiar. so he cut. senses, memory, the external world: removable until proven otherwise. he kept going until he hit the atom that wouldn't split: the bare act of thinking itself.

-for the stuck engineer, the move is the same. choose to forget your tools. not because they're wrong — because you can't tell which parts are solving the problem and which are just solving themselves.
+for the stuck engineer, the move is the same. choose to forget your tools, the sound ones included, because you can no longer tell which parts are solving the problem and which are just solving themselves.

 the naked problem is that foundation for engineers. we layer mechanism words (cache, optimization, microservice) on top of the actual requirement until we can't see the floor. strip the mechanism until you hit what you can't remove: inputs, outputs, constraints.